rvbCMTS/EMP-News/ReadMe.md

 Published in *EMP News, Summer 2023*.

  The folder **Part5** contains scripts demonstrating how to use the SpekPy spectrum modelling toolkit in Python, for modelling x-ray systems.
 The scripts reproduce the results and plots published in the EMP News article.

  See the folder for details of licensing of the code.

+ The user needs to install a Python 3 distribution and the SpekPy toolkit to run the scripts.
+Details of how to get and install SpekPy can be found here: https://bitbucket.org/spekpy/spekpy_release